dwesterwick/SPTQuestingBots/README.md

     * (50% Chance) Rushing your spawn point if it's within 75m and within the first 30s of the raid (configurable)
     * (User-Specified Chance) Going to user-specified locations
 * After reaching an objective or giving up, the bot will wait a configurable amount of time (currently 10s) before going to its next objective
-* If a bot sees and enemy or was recently engaged in combat of any type, it will wait a configurable random amount of time (currently 10-30s) before resuming its quest
+* If a bot sees an enemy or was recently engaged in combat of any type, it will wait a configurable random amount of time (currently 10-30s) before resuming its quest
 * Once a bot begins a quest, it will try to complete all objectives in it before moving to the next one
 * Quests can be configured with the following parameters:
     * Min/Max player level